syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 {% endtabs %}
 {% endif %}

+### Import an excel document using file uploader in ##Platform_Name## Spreadsheet control

+If you explore your machine to select and upload an excel document using the file uploader, you will receive the uploaded document as a raw file in the `success` event of the file uploader.
+In this `success` event, you should pass the received raw file as an argument to the Spreadsheet's `open` method to see the appropriate output.

+The following code example shows how to import an excel document using file uploader in spreadsheet.

+{% if page.publishingplatform == "aspnet-core" %}

+{% tabs %}
+{% highlight cshtml tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/open-uploader/tagHelper %}
+{% endhighlight %}
+{% highlight c# tabtitle="Opencontroller.cs" %}
+{% include code-snippet/spreadsheet/open-uploader/opencontroller.cs %}
+{% endhighlight %}
+{% endtabs %}

+{% elsif page.publishingplatform == "aspnet-mvc" %}

+{% tabs %}
+{% highlight razor tabtitle="CSHTML" %}
+{% include code-snippet/spreadsheet/open-uploader/razor %}
+{% endhighlight %}
+{% highlight c# tabtitle="Opencontroller.cs" %}
+{% include code-snippet/spreadsheet/open-uploader/opencontroller.cs %}
+{% endhighlight %}
+{% endtabs %}
+{% endif %}

 ### External workbook confirmation dialog

 When you open an excel file that contains external workbook references, you will see a confirmation dialog.
 This dialog allows you to either continue with the file opening or cancel the operation.
 This confirmation dialog will appear only if you set the `AllowExternalWorkbook` property value to **false** during the open request, as shown below.
 This prevents the spreadsheet from displaying inconsistent data.